Gyeeta/.github/profile/README.md

 -  Monitor Hosts, Services, Processes at *Global* scale (scales to *tens of thousands* of hosts).
 -  Completely Open Source including Agent and Server components.
 Free to use *forever*.
 -  Completely non-intrusive monitoring using a combination of [eBPF](https://ebpf.io/) and Kernel Statistics.
--  Service Level Statistics such as Queries/sec, Response Times (Latency) and HTTP Errors (if HTTP based) with no manual inputs or integrations.
+-  Service Level Statistics such as Queries/sec, Response Times (Latency) and HTTP Errors with no manual inputs or integrations.
    Monitors binary / proprietary network protocol or non HTTP Service statistics as well.
+-  Trace individual Requests for HTTP/HTTPS, Postgres, MongoDB with on demand Tracing.
 -  Service Maps, Process and Host level Network Flows.
 -  Advanced Cluster, Service or Process Level Alerts.
 -  Detect Process Level CPU starvation, Virtual Memory or IO Bottlenecks.